 It is possible that you may get involved in an accident and the other at-fault party does not have sufficient coverage.
 As an example, you may have suffered damages of about $300,000.
 And the other at-fault party has a coverage limit of only $200,000.
 So, there is a shortfall of $100,000 that could be claimed as per the family protection coverage.
 In order to claim under such a situation, you may need to have the OPCF44R endorsement on your policy.
 This option is given when you purchase an auto insurance policy.

 The following are the terms for claiming as per this optional coverage;

 - You may file a claim with your auto insurance provider.

-- The minimum limit allowed is $200,000 as per section 2 of Insurance Act.
+- The minimum limit allowed is $200,000 as per section 2 of the Insurance Act.

-- You could file a claim for yourself or eligible family member.
+- You could file a claim for yourself or an eligible family member.

-- Eligible family member could be a spouse or/and dependent.
+- An eligible family member could be a spouse or/and dependent.
 They can’t claim if they are insured on another policy.

-- This applies to a situation where the other at fault party is underinsured, uninsured or were unidentified.
+- This applies to a situation where the other at-fault party is underinsured, uninsured, or was unidentified.

-- The coverage limit available to at- fault party will be used first to compensate for the claim.
+- The coverage limit available to the at-fault parties will be used first to compensate for the claim.
 The remaining amount due to insufficient amount will be compensated by the injured party’s insurer.
 This difference amount will be claimed under OPCF44R on the insured’s policy.

 What Will Happen When Both Parties Have No Insurance At All